 Other solar programs from Duke Energy

-Duke also plans to roll out more programs this year to help benefit solar customers, including the implementation of their community solar option (also known as the Shared Solar project) to benefit homeowners that want to go solar but can’t or don’t want to install solar on their own roof.
+Duke also plans to roll out more programs to help benefit solar customers, including the implementation of their community solar option (also known as the Shared Solar project) to benefit homeowners that want to go solar but can’t or don’t want to install solar on their own roof.
 This is a good solution for properties unsuitable for solar (like those with shaded roofs, for example) or renters who don’t own their home but still want to use solar energy.

 Duke also has plans to expand their Green Source Advantage program, which allows customers to use renewable power through their utility bill.
 This program was designed and geared for servicing customers with larger energy needs than the common property (for example, college campuses, manufacturing plants, etc.)